Frequency-Domain Characterization of Load Demand from Electrified Highways: EVs Moving at Constant but Unequal Speeds

 where $\phi(x;\mu,\sigma^2)$ denotes the Gaussian probability density function (PDF) with mean $\mu$ and variance $\sigma^2$. \end{lemma}

-Lemma~\ref{le:s4} confirms that the PSD of $p(t)$ under \emph{S4)} is not discrete, but continuous: It consists of Gaussian bells centered around the frequency harmonics $\pm m\mu_{\omega}$.
-Consider the $m$-th Gaussian bell.
-Because its standard deviation scales with $m$, its bandwidth is proportional to $m$ and its peak value is inversely proportional to $m$.
-Therefore, the Gaussian bells of higher harmonics reduce in amplitude and expand in bandwidth.
+Lemma~\ref{le:s4} confirms that the PSD of $p(t)$ under \emph{S$_4$} is not discrete, but continuous: It consists of Gaussian-shaped bells or lobes centered around the frequency harmonics $\pm m\mu_{\omega}$.
+Consider the $m$-th Gaussian lobe.
+Because its standard deviation scales with $m$, its bandwidth is proportional to $m$, and its peak value is inversely proportional to $m$.
+Hence, the lobes $\phi(\omega;m\mu_{\omega},m^2\sigma_{\omega}^2)$ reduce in amplitude and expand in bandwidth for higher $m$.